At least 27 people feared dead in blaze at clinic in Japan | Law-Order

 At least 27 people feared dead in blaze at clinic in Japan

-At least 27 people were feared dead after a fire broke out at a psychiatry clinic in the Japanese city of Osaka on Friday, according to an official, and media reported that police were investigating suspected arson.
-Another person was injured, the official said.
-Three people were confirmed dead at a hospital, according to broadcaster MBS.
+At least 27 people were feared dead after a fire swept through a psychiatry clinic in the Japanese city of Osaka on Friday, and media said police were investigating suspected arson.

 - Country: